-On 25 May 2003, pilot Benjamin Padilla took off at the helm of a Boeing 727, an aircraft he purchased from American Airlines with 2 years earlier.
-On that day, the aircraft disappeared forever.
-No one knows where he is, and Benjamin Padilla's sister thinks he crashed somewhere in Africa.
-But ... where's the plane?
+On May 25, 2003, pilot Benjamin Padilla took off at the helm of a Boeing 727, a plane he had purchased from American Airlines 2 years earlier.
+That day, the aircraft disappeared forever.
+Nobody knows where he is, and Benjamin Padilla's sister thinks he crashed somewhere in Africa.
+But where is the plane?

 8. Did you know that the white spike left by a plane in the sky can be used to predict the weather?

 The footprints left by airplanes in the sky consist of water vapor.
 A short and less lasting trace indicates low humidity and good weather.
 A long and long lasting trace can be the indicator of a storm start, bad weather, etc.